Create sample data

 Code

 The following code from the procs package was used to perform a two sample t-test.
-Note that the proc_ttest() function performs both the Student’s t-test and Welch’s (Satterthwaite) t-test in the same call.
+Note that the proc_ttest() function performs both the Student’s t-test and Welch’s t-test (the Satterthwaite approximation is used to calculate the effective degrees of freedom) in the same call.
 The results are displayed on separate rows.
 This output is similar to SAS.

 # Perform t-test